Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

     2. Insert derived row into StudentSchoolAssociationAuthorization
     3. Compute EdOrgId array for Student from SchoolId and EducationOrganizationHierarchy
     4. Include EdOrgId array on StudentSchoolAssociationAuthorization row
-    5. Update EdOrgId array on each StudentId-Securable Document, using StudentIdSecurableDocument
+    5. Update EdOrgId array on each StudentId-Securable Document for this Student, using indexed StudentId on StudentIdSecurableDocument

   * Update (including cascade)
-    1. Update StudentSchoolAssociation document in Document
-    2. Detect changes to either StudentId or SchoolId - StudentSchoolAssociation allows identity updates
+    1. Detect changes to either StudentId or SchoolId - StudentSchoolAssociation allows identity updates
-       1. If none, done.
+       1. If none, skip.
        2. If change to StudentId or SchoolId, treat as Delete and Create
+    2. Update StudentSchoolAssociation document in Document

   * Delete
-    1. Null out EdOrgId array in each StudentId-Securable Document, using StudentIdSecurableDocument
+    1. Null out EdOrgId array in each StudentId-Securable Document, using indexed StudentId on StudentIdSecurableDocument
     2. Delete StudentSchoolAssociation document
     3. Delete cascade will remove StudentSchoolAssociationAuthorization row

 * StudentId-securable Document (Document table)
   * Create
-    1. Lookup EdOrgId array on StudentSchoolAssociationAuthorization for StudentId
+    1. Lookup EdOrgId array on StudentSchoolAssociationAuthorization by indexed StudentId
     2. Insert StudentId-securable document into Document, including EdOrgId array
+    3. Create StudentIdSecurableDocument entry for this Document

   * Update (including cascade)
-      1. Update StudentId-securable document in Document
-      2. Detect changes to StudentId
+      1. Detect changes to StudentId
-         1. If none, done.
+         1. If none, skip.
-         2. If change to SchoolId, lookup StudentSchoolAssociationAuthorization for Student, update EdOrgId array on Document
+         2. If change, treat as Delete and Create
+      2. Update StudentId-securable document in Document

   * Delete
     1. Do nothing security-related